-Graduate school is no small feat.
+Continuing your education past undergraduate is no small feat.
 Given the workload and pressure to succeed, it requires a lot out of you emotionally and financially.
 Therefore, it’s worth taking a considerable amount of time deciding if and when graduate school is in your future.
 In this article, we’ll walk you through some of the most important considerations.

-The “good” reasons to go to graduate school center around the basic idea of whether or not you’re required to go for your career.
+The “good” reasons to go center around the basic idea of whether or not you’re required to go for your career.
 Three prime examples of career paths that require a graduate degree are as follows:

 - A career path that requires certifications, such as for doctors or lawyers